-What you will need to provide to the Fire Marshal's Office for a Plan Review/ Permit.
+What you will need to provide for a Plan Review/Permit

 Plan Review Submittal Check List

-- Plans are signed by the APS, PE, RME, or other required design individuals
+- Plans signed by the APS, PE, RME, or other required design individuals

-- Plans are rolled and bound and/or folded.
+- Plans should be rolled and bound, and/or folded.

 - A completed permit application is provided with plans.